bretcope/odyssey/README.md

 <a name="httplog-none"></a>
 ### HttpLog.none

 There is a special instance of HttpLog called "none" which is returned from the constructor function in some circumstances.
-It can be referenced directly via `httpLog.none`, which can be used as a source of comparison.
+It has a [status](#httplog-properties-status) of `200` and can be referenced directly via `httpLog.none`.

 ```javascript
 var hlog = httpLog();